Press Releases week beginning 27 April 2020

 "The latest estimates for additional costs, resulting from extra spending and loss of income, range from £2.8m to £6.2m for this year.
 This is in addition to the £1.2m deficit already forecast for the year.
 Deficits of this size are not sustainable.
 If we don't get further substantial funding from the government there will be a massive impact on council services.

-"We've also learned that that the planned review of the way councils are funded is being delayed by another two years, so councils in the most deprived areas, such as Hastings, will continue to be denied the funding they need to meet local needs."
+"We've also learned that the planned review of the way councils are funded is being delayed by another two years, so councils in the most deprived areas, such as Hastings, will continue to be denied the funding they need to meet local needs."

 Cllr Forward added: